particle-iot/docs/src/content/tutorials/device-cloud/console.md

 Your personal account’s devices (as well as new, unclaimed devices) are added to a Product when you want to use them as a group for data reporting, firmware updates, and collaboration with coworkers or friends.
 Only when they’ve been intentionally added to a Product will they count towards that total.

-#### Events

-An event is any single outbound message from your fleet that exits the Particle Device Cloud.
-For example, this could include a Particle.publish() call on a device that triggers a webhook, an integration such as IFTTT, or a server-sent event (SSE).

-If you have multiple JS applications subscribed to an event then each will consume one of your outbound messages with each published event- watch out for running many copies of your app!

-When you hit the outbound event limit you can choose to upgrade to the new tier or stay at the current tier.
-If you do choose to stay with the current tier then any future events that month won’t be sent.
-You’ll get a fresh batch of events at the beginning of the next month, and normal behavior will resume then.
-Don’t worry, we’ll send you a warning before and an alert when you reach the event limit.

-#### Team Members

-Team members are people that you’ve added to a Product to give them administrative access to the data, controlling firmware on devices, adding integrations, and more.
-The product owner can add and remove team members as necessary, but they’ll need to have a Particle account before they can be invited to join your team.

 #### Billing periods
 Products in the Console are billed separately, so if you have more than one they can be on different pricing tiers and have different billing dates.
 The billing date for a Product is the anniversary of when it was first created, either day of the month if you’re on a monthly plan or the day of the year (month+day) in the case of an annually paid plan.